Skip to content

 bash

-# Check if commands are available
+# Check commands

 which gflowd ginfo gbatch gqueue gcancel

-# Verify version
+# Check version

 gflowd --version

-1. tmux
+1. Check tmux

 bash